Academic Procedures and Information

 The College supports several online models for course delivery including:

 Online Courses: For online courses, instruction, course materials, and learning activities are delivered completely online.
+These courses have no scheduled meeting times, but will have completion deadlines for learning assignments.
 Students may be required to complete activities at a location other than their home (e.g., assignments which require an activity within the community or courses which may include but is not limited to a field placement or internship, attend orientations, and/or take proctored exams at a testing center).
 To be successful in an online course, you must be an independent learner who is motivated, has good time management, has good computer skills, and have reliable Internet access.

 Hybrid Courses: Hybrid courses deliver some course materials and learning activities online and some course materials and learning activities face-to-face.
 Students will be required to come on campus for scheduled classes, labs, or other activities and to complete mandatory online work.
 To be successful in a hybrid course, you will need to be motivated to work independently between class meetings, have good time management skills, and have reliable Internet access and basic computer skills.

-A listing of all online and hybrid courses can be found in the schedule of classes and on the eLearning website.
+A listing of all online, remote, and hybrid courses can be found in the schedule of classes and on the eLearning website.

 The Honors Program is a selective program open to students who meet admissions requirements.
 To be eligible, new students must meet the requirements to enroll in college-level English and reading courses and must possess a minimum high school GPA of 3.2, or be recommended by a dean or Honors faculty.
 Current or transfer students must be eligible to enroll in college-level English and reading courses and must possess a minimum cumulative GPA of 3.2 in at least nine credits of college-level courses, or be recommended by a dean or Honors faculty member.
 Once admitted, students may select Honors courses along with courses unique to their degree programs.
 In order to be accepted into the program, eligible students must submit a program application to the Registration and Records Office.
 Once accepted, students must maintain a cumulative GPA of no less than 3.0 in Honors courses.